-I’ve written extensively about the pitfalls of buying a used vehicle and thought that I had highlighted all of the issues that can arise.
-However, I have come across another potential issue that you need to look out for when purchasing a used vehicle and this issue also highlights a major flaw with DVLA.
+I have written extensively about the pitfalls of buying a used vehicle and thought I had highlighted all potential issues which could arise.
+However, I have come across another issue which you need to look out for when purchasing a used vehicle and this issue also highlights a major flaw with DVLA.

 Robert from Kettering purchased a Toyota Rav4 for £11,490 from a private seller.
 The advert stated that the vehicle was ‘first registered’ in 2013 and showed the number plate as a ‘63’ plate, which indeed signifies the year of manufacture as 2013.
 Before making the purchase Robert carried out an HPI check which came back clear, and also recorded that the vehicle had a 63 year plate.